rankynbass/XLCSetup/README.md

 A quick and dirty script to install (or uninstall) XIVLauncher locally without flatpak.
 Assuming you have a local install of steam, lutris, or even just wine, the dependencies should be met.

 ## How to use
-Download the source code from the latest release and extract.
+Download XIVLocal-Installer.tar.gz from the latest release and extract.
 Alternately, `git clone` the repo.

 From the terminal, cd into the created directory, and then launch the install script with `./install.sh`.